 The exam itself is fairly quick and usually takes less than an hour.
 The insurance company schedules it for you and it can be done in a doctor’s office or a health care technician may be sent to your home.

 If you haven’t already filled out a medical questionnaire, you’ll do this before the exam begins.
-The questionnaire asks about things like your family medical history, previous illnesses and injuries and tobacco use.
+TThe questionnaire asks about things like your family's medical history, previous illnesses, injuries, and tobacco use.

 From there, the person who’s conducting the exam will take some measurements, including your: